aiidateam/aiida-core/docs/source/howto/query.rst

 Note that the :class:`~aiida.orm.utils.links.LinkManager` provides many convenience methods to get information from the neigboring nodes, such as :meth:`~aiida.orm.utils.links.LinkManager.all_link_labels` if you only need the list of link labels.

-The :meth:`~aiida.orm.nodes.node.Node.get_incoming` and :meth:`~aiida.orm.nodes.node.Node.get_outgoing` methods accept various arguments that allow one to filter what neighboring nodes should be matched:
+The :meth:`~aiida.orm.nodes.links.NodeLinks.get_incoming` and :meth:`~aiida.orm.nodes.links.NodeLinks.get_outgoing` methods accept various arguments that allow one to filter what neighboring nodes should be matched:

  * ``node_class``: accepts a subclass of :class:`~aiida.orm.nodes.node.Node`, only neighboring nodes with a class that matches this will be returned
  * ``link_type``: accepts a value of :class:`~aiida.common.links.LinkType`, only neighboring nodes that are linked with this link type will be returned